 T&H index: transport and housing costs

-The Comparis T&H price index measures price trends in transport and housing.
-It shows that rents for apartments in Switzerland have risen by more than 9% in five years.
+The Comparis T&H price index measures price developments in the areas of transport and housing.
+The 20-year comparison shows that prices for goods and services have risen by more than 21%.

 1. How have transport and housing prices changed?

-Prices for transport and housing (abbreviated to T&H) rose above average.
-As a comparison: the National Consumer Price Index (NCPI) rose by just 0.7%.
+The prices for transport and housing (abbreviated to T&H) rose above average.
+For comparison, the National Consumer Price Index (NCPI) increased by just 0.3%.

-A 1.7% increase in the T&H index within a year means: if a family spent 2,500 francs on apartment rent, 1,000 francs on a car and 200 francs on public transport tickets per month last year, their costs have increased by about 63 francs compared to the previous year.
-Looking at the year as a whole, this results in additional costs of 755 francs for transport and housing alone.
+An increase in the T&H price index of 0.7% within one year means that if a family spent 2,500 francs on apartment rent, 1,000 francs on a car and 200 francs on public transport tickets per month last year, the costs have increased by around 26 francs per month compared to the previous year.
+Looking at the year as a whole, this results in additional costs of 311 francs just for transport and housing.

-The T&H index measures inflation especially in the areas of transport and housing – including the costs of a car, public transport usage, rent and electricity.
+The T&H index measures inflation especially in the areas of transport and housing – including the costs of a car, public transport, rent and electricity.

 Why does the T&H index matter?